-The University and the Student form a contractual relationship when the University enrols the Student as a member of the University community.
+Victoria University of Wellington (the University) and the Student form a contractual relationship when the University enrols the Student as a member of the University community.
 Following are the terms of that Contract which the University and the Student accept are to govern their relationship, along with statute and with the Statutes and Policies of the University.